craftingcity/The-Known-World/Prenotes Aug 28 26.md

 ### What happened?

 We leave our heroes on the date of ...
-AF, as they ...
+AF, as they have met a Devil named Timir, who speaks Arthurian, and sorta saved the gang from interrogation from the Outpost's CO.
+They're bored and want to help things happen for the gang.